RDFLib/VocPrez/README.md

 ```bash
 python app.py
 ```

-Vocbench should now be running at http://localhost:5000
+VocPrez should now be running at http://localhost:5000

 #### Run for production
 Rather than using Flask's in-built web server to run for production, you need to have a regular web server such as apache or nginx call the VocPrez application.
 So, rather than just running `python app.py`, you need to: